Meth Addiction Rehab & Treatment in Arizona

 A physician may provide you with medication for treatment of your mental illness.
 Chances are, you’ll be surprised how much better you feel about yourself, and life in general, with the help of this medication and your therapies.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), there are nearly 8 million people in the United States who suffer from a co-occurring condition, otherwise known as a dual diagnosis.
-SAMHSA also reports that nearly half of all adults that do rehab treatments for methamphetamine have a co-occurring mental illness.
+SAMHSA also reports that nearly half of all adults that do rehab treatment for methamphetamine have a co-occurring mental illness.
 This is likely due to the fact that meth hits the dopamine receptors in your brain, giving the user a feeling of pleasure that may normally be absent due to their mental illness, making it much easier to become addicted to the drug.

 If you or your loved one have been diagnosed with a co-occurring condition, you may feel as though rehab for meth may no longer be enough.
 The good news is that once you know about your co-occurring conditions, you can get the specific treatment you need to help you succeed.
 Being able to understand that your addiction may have come from some previously unknown, underlying condition can offer you hope for a successful recovery.
 By addressing the underlying issues, you can effectively treat both the mental illness and the drug addiction.